GraphicsProgramming/gl-validation-layer/README.md

 ## What is this?

 If you are familiar with the Vulkan API, you have probably heard of *Validation Layers* before.
-Tey are a system built into the API to check API calls for common mistakes.
+They are a system built into the API to check API calls for common mistakes.
 This library attempts to do a similar thing, but for OpenGL.

+Also to pickup on certain quirks of the OpenGL API, where certain function calls work fine on one set of hardware/driver version but not on another set of hardware/driver version which `glGetError` and/or `glDebugMessageCallback` will not know anything about.

 ## Why not use `glDebugMessageCallback`?